 The "simple" method: Pit Picking - A Simple Treatment

-Why does this chapter begin with a publication by the surgeon Peter Lord in the British Journal of Surgery in 1965?
-He presented a method so simple and effective that it is hard to believe.
+The English surgeon Peter Lord published a new treatment method in the British Journal of Surgery in 1965.
+This operation at Pilonidal Sinus , called pit picking, is so simple and effective that it is hard to believe.

-He was the first to recognise the crucial importance of ingrown hairs.
-With the minimally invasive removal of the affected hair roots called "pit picking", he developed an alternative to the usual radical surgery and thus founded a new era in the treatment of Pilonidal Sinus.
+He was the first to recognise the crucial importance of the ingrown hairs.
+With his technique of removing the affected hair roots, he developed an alternative to the usual radical surgery and thus founded a new era in the treatment of Pilonidal Sinus.
 He recommended a round brush for cleaning the fistula canal.

 In addition, Lord stressed the importance of hair removal for aftercare.
 He recommended electro-epilation or shaving, lasers for hair removal did not exist at that time.